nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 server *must* be configured to serve that directory as $WEBROOT/assets.

-You will only likely need to change this if the main ownCloud directory is not writeable by the web server in your configuration.
+You will only likely need to change this if the main ownCloud directory is not writeable by the Web server in your configuration.

 ::